-Although Doctor Who had almost limitless possibilities in terms of locations, themes and characters open to it, it never quite escaped the persistence of then genre it started with (as well as, a cynic might suggest, hardly ever escaping the South of England).
+Although Doctor Who had almost limitless possibilities in terms of locations, themes and characters open to it, it never quite escaped the persistence of then genre it started with (as well as, a cynic might suggest, hardly ever escaping the South of England; consider the dearth of stories set with other Earth civilisations).
 On the one hand, it puts forward an idea of benevolent intervention, on the other, it is postcolonial enough to denounce imperialism and military aggression.
-The series shows an eccentric gentleman who defeats his enemies with intelligence and ingenuity, but nonetheless often with force, (albeit often wielded by others, whether companions like the Jamie or the Brigadier).
-On the one hand, the very genre of science fiction reflects an interest in science, as does its lead character's status as a scientist, but science is frequently characterised as a destructive and dehumanising force.
-On the one hand, its genre commits it to themes of alien invasion, but it often resists this totalising description of other species; even the inhumanity of the Daleks is often shown through the lack of a 'human factor' in characters like Maxtible.
-The worst monsters are frequently human.
+The series shows an eccentric gentleman who defeats his enemies with intelligence and ingenuity, but nonetheless often with force, albeit one wielded by others (initially at least; later the violence was displaced from the male companions back to the Doctor, creating further ambiguities).
+On the one hand, the very genre of science fiction reflects an interest in science, as does its lead character's status as a scientist but on the other science is frequently characterised as a destructive and dehumanising force.
+On the one hand, its genre commits it to themes of alien invasion, it often resists this totalising description of other species; even the inhumanity of the Daleks is often shown through the lack of a 'human factor' in characters like Maxtible.

+One of the most notable aspects of these early episodes of Doctor Who was the way in which it was intimately connected to the apocalyptic trend in contemporary British science fiction (for example, in Wyndham's Day of the Triffids, The Kraken Wakes, or Christopher's The Tripods).
+For example, The Daleks is set on a Skaro decimated by nuclear warfare (with the Daleks later decimating all life on the planet Kembel in The Dalek Masterplan) essentially reprising the Eloi/Morlock split of The Time Machine by HG Wells, The Ice Warriors sees the Earth facing environmental disaster and a new ice age while The Dalek Invasion of Earth is set against the wartorn ruins of London (this at a time where memories of the blitz were comparatively fresh; the model here is War of the Worlds).
 Even in historical episodes like The Aztecs Barbara's inability to change history and bring civilisation to the Aztecs in the face of the impending Spanish invasion presents a decidedly austere outlook.
 That said, the story reverses the normal theme; in a sense Barbara is the invader here and inverts the Doctor's normal role.
-The Doctor's benevolent imperialism fails here, as much as in the later The Time Meddler (is the Monk's desire to advance Earth that different to the advice the Doctor gave to the Thals?).
+Benevolent imperialism fails here, as much as in the later The Time Meddler (is the Monk's desire to advance Earth that different to the advice the Doctor gave to the Thals?).
 In fact, the themes of the historical stories, where the travellers are caught up in events beyond their control and manipulated by others (as in Marco Polo, The Reign of Terror, The Romans and The Highlanders) seem to diverge from the futuristic stories where the Doctor increasingly finds himself resisting alien invasion.

 Similarly, many episodes showed unease about the ideal of industrial and scientific progress that had been established in post-war Britain, a theme exemplified by the Robomen in The Dalek Invasion of Earth (or 'dalekisation' in the much later Revelation of the Daleks), the cloned Drahvins in Galaxy Four, The War Machines and the Cybermen in such episodes as The Tenth Planet and Tomb of the Cybermen (and especially the cyber-conversion in the later Attack of the Cybermen and audios or novels).
 The progress of The Savages is built on the exploitation of the primitive tribes.
 Environmental themes emerge early on also, with Salamander's environmental damage in Enemy of the World, the sabotage of the weather control systems in The Seeds of Death and The Moonbase, altered plants in The Keys of Marinus the polluting herbicide in Planet of Giants and the drilling in Inferno and Fury From the Deep (though here, it is equally true that for both of these the threat is from the inhuman aspect of nature), not to mention the mining in The Dalek Invasion of Earth.
 But equally, the Doctor's scientific knowledge is vaunted throughout this time and usually proves invaluable, as in The Ark.